Annoraaq/grid-engine/docs/p/introduction/index.md

 ## Why Grid Engine?

 Grid Engine helps you position and move objects on a **2-dimensional grid** in **JavaScript/TypeScript**.
 It easily integrates with [Phaser.js](https://phaser.io/) but can also be used standalone.
-For example you could write your own renderer for an ASCII game.
+For example you could write your own renderer for an ASCII game (see [this tutorial](/p/ascii-renderer/index.html)).
 You can even run it on a server with [Node.js](https://nodejs.org/).

 ## What is **Grid Based Movement**?